mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 - Add your private key to the macOS keychain

 ### 🚀 Run this in Terminal:
+- 🔁 IMPORTANT: Replace youremail@example.com with your actual GitHub email
+- 🧠  Make sure to KEEP the double quotes around the email — they are required
 ```bash
 # 🔁 IMPORTANT: Replace youremail@example.com with your actual GitHub email
 # 🧠 Make sure to KEEP the double quotes around the email — they are required